utpalbora/compilers.cse.iith.ac.in/_pages/polydl.md

 ### Funding
 This research is funded by the Department of Electronics & Information Technology and the Ministry of Communications & Information Technology, Government of India.
-This work is partially supported by a Visvesvaraya PhD Scheme under the MEITY, GoI (PhD-MLA/04(02)/2015-16), an NSM research grant (MeitY/R&D/HPC/2(1)/2014), a Visvesvaraya Young Faculty Research Fellowship from MeitY, and a faculty research grant from AMD.
+This work has been partly supported by the funding received from DST, Govt of India, through the Data Science cluster of the ICPS program (DST/ICPS/CLUSTER/Data Science/2018/General), and an NSM research grant (MeitY/R&D/HPC/2(1)/2014).